-Ultimately, it is impossible to know exactly how many people were killed; the Japanese official figure is 5,000, while unofficial estimates reach as high as 50,000.15 Japanese Lieutenant Colonel Hishakari Takafumi, who was at that time a newspaper correspondent, stated that the troops had been instructed to kill 50,000 Chinese and had reached half that number by the time the operation was called off.16 One cause of uncertainty was the method used to dispose of bodies.
-They were typically taken to shorelines around the island and shot so that their bodies could be washed out to sea by the waves.17 Despite the inability to specify the number of deaths, the Sook Ching was certainly the largest single atrocity in the Southeast Asian portion of World War II, and served to strengthen, rather than weaken, the Chinese identity of Singapore.18 It serves as a good example of how national identities can be built around collective suffering, which I discuss in-depth in my later section titled "Politics of Memory".
+newspaper correspondent, stated that they had been instructed to kill 50,000 Chinese and had reached half that number by the time the operation was called off.14 One cause of uncertainty was the method used to dispose of bodies.
+They were typically taken to shorelines around the island and shot, where their bodies could be washed out to sea by the waves.15 Despite our inability to specify the number of deaths, the Sook Ching was certainly the largest single atrocity in the war in Southeast Asia, and served to strengthen, rather than weaken, the Chinese identity of Singapore.16 It serves as a good example of how national identities can be built around collective suffering, something I will discuss in depth in my later section titled Politics of Memory.

-During the Sook Ching, Chinese Singaporean men were called into screening centers, where the Kempeitai, the Japanese military police, determined whether they were anti-Japanese.19 Five groups were targeted in these procedures:
+During the Sook Ching, Chinese Singaporean men were called into screening centers, where the Kempeitai, the Japanese military police, determined whether or not they were anti-Japanese.17 Five groups were targeted in these procedures:

 - (1) members of the volunteer force;

-- (2) Communists;
+- (2) Communists:

 - (3) looters;

 - (4) those possessing arms; and

-(5) those whose names appeared in lists of anti-Japanese suspects maintained by Japanese intelligence.20
+- (5) those whose names appeared in lists of anti-Japanese suspects maintained by Japanese intelligence.
+18